omniti-labs/spreadlogd/README.md

-This is a README file (for those that haven't already figured that out).
+# spreadlogd #

+Spreadlogd is a simple tool to log messages received via the [Spread Group Communication system](http://www.spread.org/).
+It is primarily used in conjuction with [mod_log_spread](http://www.backhand.org/mod_log_spread/) to journal a centralized log file for a cluster of Apache servers.

+Due to a loadable module system, it can be enhanced to passively analyze the messages that it witnesses.
+This can lead to the development of interesting and innovative tools.

+## License ##
-Please read the LICENSE before using this software.
+This software is made available under the Artistic license.
+Please [read the license](Artistic.txt) before using this software.

+## Additional Info ##
 This software works great for me.
 Other than the options seen with -h there are a few tid bits of knowledge to know.